uptonking/note4yaoo/note-ux-design-system-features.md

   - Our UX team rolls out new UI updates with every release
 - Platform Agnostic
   - Use the SLDS CSS framework with any tech stack

-### Carbon Design System

-- Guiding principles
-  - open
-  - inclusive
-    - designed and built to be accessible to all, regardless of ability or situation.
-  - modular and flexible
-    - modularity ensures maximum flexibility in execution.
-    - Its components are designed to work seamlessly with each other
-  - puts the user first
-    - Using rigorous research into users’ needs and desires
-  - consistency
-    - Based on the IBM Design Language, every element and component of Carbon was designed from the ground up to work elegantly together to ensure consistent, cohesive user experiences.

 ### Spectrum